 We accept students two out of every three years, and we welcome international students and students with nontraditional theater backgrounds.
 We do not require the GREs for admission to any of our MFA programs, but international students will need the TOEFL or IELTS exam for admission.
-Our application deadline is January 15.
-In some years, we may have a special late-admissions cycle with a June deadline.

 We firmly believe that no student should finish an MFA program in debt.
 All graduate students receive full tuition-waivers, health benefits, and assistantships during their three years.
 For 2019-2020, these assistantships are slated to be approximately $23,000 for September-May duties.

 Many students get extensive teaching experience, and most undertake internships.
 We have close relationships with outstanding theaters such as Hartford Stage, Shakespeare & Company, and Double Edge Theatre, and individual faculty may also invite students to assist them on professional assignments when appropriate.

 WAM Theatre, a professional theater company in the Berkshires that operates at the intersection of art and activism and is committed to theater for gender equity, offers UMass Theater students access to project-based internships that include opportunities for artistic mentorship, community engagement, and teaching assistantships.